Beaufort County, North Carolina

 Beaufort County (/ˈboʊfərt/ BOH-fərt) is a county located in the U.S. state of North Carolina.
 As of the 2020 census, the population was 44,652.
 Its county seat is Washington.
 The county was founded in 1705 as Pamptecough Precinct.
 Originally included in Bath County, it was renamed Beaufort Precinct in 1712 and became Beaufort County in 1739.

 Beaufort County comprises the Washington, NC Micropolitan Statistical Area, which is also included in the Greenville-Washington, NC Combined Statistical Area.

 History

 Beaufort County was first called Pamptecough.
 The name was changed about 1712 to Beaufort, named for Henry Somerset, 2nd Duke of Beaufort (1684–1714), who became one of Carolina's Lords Proprietor around 1709.

 Beaufort County was the site of a proposed Navy outlying landing field.
 This practice airfield would have allow pilots to simulate landings on an aircraft carrier.
 Construction was controversial due to its potential ecological impact.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 962.85 sqmi, of which 832.74 sqmi is land and 130.11 sqmi (13.51%) is water.
 It is the fifth-largest county in North Carolina by total area.
-The county split in half by the Pamlico River.
+The county is split in half by the Pamlico River.